LostArtefacts/TRX/README.md

 (c) 2021 Marcin Kurczewski.
 All rights reserved.
 Original game is created by Core Design Ltd. in 1996.
 Lara Croft and Tomb Raider are trademarks of Square Enix Ltd. Title image by Kidd Bowyer.
+Loading screens and high quality images by goblan_oldnewpixel and Posix.